Relative Regular Riemann-Hilbert correspondence II: Regular holonomic DXS -modules

-\Subsection{Stability of regular holonomicity under base pullback and base pushforward} For a proper morphism $f:X\to Y$, it has been shown in \cite[Cor.\,2.4]{MFCS2} that if~$\shm$ is an object of $\rD^\rb_\rhol(\DXS)$ with $f$-good cohomology, then $\Df_*\shm$ belongs to $\rD^\rb_\rhol(\DYS)$.
+For a proper morphism $f:X\to Y$, it has been shown in \cite[Cor.\,2.4]{MFCS2} that if~$\shm$ is an object of $\rD^\rb_\rhol(\DXS)$ with $f$-good cohomology, then $\Df_*\shm$ belongs to $\rD^\rb_\rhol(\DYS)$.
 On the other hand, stability of regular holonomicity (and hence its coherence) by pullback $\Df^*$ has been shown in \cite{FMFS1} only if $\dim S=1$ as a consequence of the Riemann-Hilbert correspondence proved there.
 This will be obtained in general by the proof of Theorem \ref{th:inverseimage} in Section \ref{subsec:pfinv}.
 In this section, we consider on the other hand the behaviour with respect to base pullback and pushforward.

 \begin{proposition}[Stability under base pullback] Let $\pi:S'\to S$ be a morphism of complex manifolds and let $\shm$ be an object of $\rD^\rb_{\rhol}(\DXS)$.
 Then $L\pi^*\shm$ belongs to $\rD^\rb_{\rhol}(\DXSp)$. \end{proposition}